 2011: Best Original Score: The Book of Mormon

 This list of artists who have won three awards continues to grow, with John Legend having won a Tony award last year for producing August Wilson’s Jitney.
 He also has an Oscar, which he shares with Common, for Best Original Song (“Glory,” from Selma) and multiple Grammy awards.
 He is just an Emmy away from EGOT status.
-That could change this September if he’s nominated and wins for the Jesus Christ Superstar Live in Concert.
-You can add Andrew Lloyd Webber and Tim Rice to that list as well.
-As producers on JCS they would also secure EGOT with an Emmy win.
+He and his co-producers on the show, Andrew Lloyd Webber and Tim Rice, were nominated for Emmys for Jesus Christ Superstar Live and could become EGOT winners in September.
+Legend has two chances by also being nominated for his performance.

 Glenda Jackson, at 80 years of age, earned her first Tony award this year (for Three Tall Women) and now just needs a Grammy to seal her EGOT.